 I Was Offered A Settlement - Should I Take It?

-Plaintiffs should never accept an offer without first consulting their legal team.
+Plaintiffs should never accept a settlement offer without first consulting their legal team.
 That being said, after discussing the offer with their attorney, the decision is completely up to the client and they must do what they think is best.
 There are benefits to accepting an offer to settle, however, not every offer is worth accepting.